westerbaan/theses/a-changes.md

   and added a reference back to it from 42IIa.

 * Explicitly attributed Definition 42I to Kadison.

+* Added a description of ultraweak and ultrastong convergence of nets in 42III, and a description of the ultraweakly and ultrastrongly open subsets.

 * Added a reminder of the meaning of finite (measure space) in 43V(7).